TonyTwoStep/pia-wg/README.md

 pia-wg runs on both Windows and Linux.

+## Modifications of this fork
+### Specify PIA credentials via env vars (optional)
+- `PIA_USERNAME` (the pia username)
+- `PIA_PASSWORD` (the pia password)

+If these vars are not specified the program will fall back to the default behavior to get the credentials (user prompt)

+### CLI arguments for `generate-config.py` (optional)
+- `--list` or `-l` - list out the availble PIA servers to use in the generated config
+- `--server` or `-s` - specify a server to use when generating the config

+If a server is not specified manually with `-s` the program will fall back to the default behavior of having you select a server from the list UI

 ## Windows
 * Install the latest version of [Python 3](https://www.python.org/downloads/windows/)
   * Select "Add Python to environment variables"